seanmckinley/purest/README.md

-# Purest -- a simple gem for interacting with Pure Storage's REST API
+# Purest (or Pure Rest, if you will) -- a simple gem for interacting with Pure Storage's REST API

 A simple to use library for Ruby, inspired by the WeAreFarmGeek's Diplomat gem (seriously, those guys are awesome), allowing for easy interaction with Pure Storage's REST API.